cece-132/conditionals-cfu-am0/code_challenges/README.md

   end
 end

+If I could ask questions:
+  - N/A

+Things to improve:
+  - I think that I will look into how to do this w/o using .even? or .odd?

 ## Medium

 Write a Ruby program that prints out a String or Integer: The printed value will depend on the value of an Integer.
 If the Integer is a mulitple of 3, print "Fizz".
 If the Integer is a multiple of 5, print "Buzz".
 If the Integer is a multiple of both 3 and 5, print "FizzBuzz".
 If the Integer is not a multiple of either, print the Integer itself.